hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

-If the proposed design velocity (v) is less than v<sub>max</sub>, the value of flow resistance (Δh/L) may be calculated using Equation (3.E.2) and data given in Table II and the appendices.
+If the proposed design velocity (v) is less than v<sub>max</sub>, the value of flow resistance (Δh/L) may be calculated using equation 3.E.2 and data given in Table II and the appendices.

 =+=